 The Maricopa County Air Quality Department is a regulatory agency whose goal is to ensure federal clean air standards are achieved and maintained for the residents and visitors of Maricopa County.
 The Maricopa County Air Quality Department is governed by the Maricopa County Board of Supervisors and follows air quality standards set forth by the federal Clean Air Act.

 There are five divisions within the Air Quality Department including:

 - Air Monitoring measures ozone, particulate matter and carbon monoxide levels throughout Maricopa County

-- Air Quality Compliance and Enforcement performs site inspections, violation issuance and enforcement
+- Compliance and Enforcement performs site inspections, violation issuance and enforcement

-- Planning and Analysis responsible for drafting and finalizing air quality air pollution rules and ordinances
+- Planning and Analysis is responsible for drafting and finalizing air quality air pollution rules and ordinances

-Maricopa County’s Air Pollution Control Authority The department has statutory authority (ARS §49-402.B) for air quality programs and receives direct delegation/authority from the Environmental Protection Agency for certain air quality programs.
-In addition, the department has responsibility through a formal agreement with ADEQ and MAG for emission inventories, air quality monitoring data and its Trip Reduction Program.
+The department has statutory authority (ARS §49-402.B) for air quality programs and receives direct delegation/authority from the Environmental Protection Agency for certain air quality programs.
+In addition, the department has responsibility through a formal agreement with ADEQ and MAG for emission inventories, air quality monitoring data and its Travel Reduction Program.